 My son Rocco was conceived through IVF six years ago.
 At the time, I was told that I couldn’t conceive naturally and it didn’t come to me as a surprise as I always had this gut feeling that something wasn’t right and my body wouldn’t be able to do this the natural way.
 I think a lot of women underestimate their intuition in this area when something doesn’t feel right.
 I am so glad and proud of myself for listening to my inner voice and doing something about it sooner rather than later, because after speaking with my IVF specialist and running lots of tests and trying different approaches, he confirmed this inner suspicion was correct and I felt an instant sense of relief, as I knew that IVF was my next logical step to start.

-So when my partner Tom and I decided we were ready to have a baby, we wanted to put ourselves in the best hands possible, where we knew we would get the best advice and level of care but also start straight away, so my first call was to see my fertility specialist again and work with Genea.
+So when my partner Tom and I decided we were ready to have a baby, we wanted to put ourselves in the best hands possible, where we knew we would get the best advice and level of care but also start straight away, so my first call was to see my fertility specialist again.

-Talk us through the actual process of IVF at Genea?
+Talk us through the actual process of IVF?

-Once Tom and I agreed to proceed with IVF, our Fertility Specialist put us in touch with Genea.
+Once Tom and I agreed to proceed with IVF, our Fertility Specialist put us in touch with the clinic.
 There were regular phone calls from the nurses with our updates and results, lots of checking in us, a clear line of communication and most importantly, compassionate hearts.